-Android is considered an ‘open’ operating system, which essentially means that smartphone manufacturers are free to change it to make it work just the way they want and anyone can develop and release apps for it.
-This means it is more prone to viruses than other mobile operating systems.
+Android is considered an ‘open’ operating system, which essentially means that smartphone manufacturers are free to change it to work in any way they want, and anyone can release apps for it.
+Unfortunately, this also means Android is more prone to malware than other mobile operating systems.

-Fortunately protecting your Android handset is straightforward - and free.
-Read on to learn how to block all types of mobile malware
+Fortunately, protecting your Android smartphone or tablet is straightforward — and free.
+Read on to learn how.

 Step 1: Update your version of Android

 It’s important to keep your Android software up to date.
 As well as new features, each update includes bug fixes to help protect your phone.

 Tap the Settings icon, then scroll down to the System section and tap the About option followed by System update.
 Now tap the Check Update button.

 If an update is found, follow the prompts to download and install it.